-Over the past decade, the prevalence of remote work has spiked.
+Over the past decade, people have increasingly been drawn to remote work.
 In fact, remote work grew by 159% between 2015 and 2017.

 Most business owners have found the shift to remote work positive but challenging.

-When employees work from home offices, you don’t have to spend as much money on real estate.
-Then, however, you need to make sure they are equipped, efficient, and safe from cyber attacks.
+When employees work from home offices, there are some distinct advantages.
+For instance, you don’t have to spend as much money on real estate.
+However, you need to make sure your employees are equipped, efficient, and safe from cyber attacks.

 At Straight Edge Technology, we understand the helpless feeling of worrying about cybersecurity.
 It’s an awful place to be, and we want to help.

 That’s why we’ve written this article on how you can keep your employees that are working from home safe (and, in doing so, protect your business!)

 Ready to start learning?
 Let’s get you back to feeling safe and secure about your company.

 *Feel free to read through the whole article, or simply click a section in the Table of Contents to go directly to that topic*